jina-ai/client-go/README.md

 	return &docarray.DocumentProto{
 		Id: id,
 		Content: &docarray.DocumentProto_Text{
 			Text: "Hello world.
-This is a test document with id" + id, },
+This is a test document with id:" + id, },
 	}
 }